Q. What is The Beer Store’s Bottle Return and Recycling program?

 Cans more than 1 L

 We’ll also take plastic rings, wine bladders, ceramic jugs and Tetra Paks.
 Crushed cans?
 We love ‘em!
 And don’t forget aluminum tabs and bottle caps — just put them in separate bags and toss them in with your returns.
-See this visual guide for more tips on sorting and counting (which means a faster payout).
+See for more tips on sorting and counting (which means a faster payout).

 Pro tip: Bottle drives are an easy way to make extra cash for charities or sports leagues.
 Call ahead to your local store so we know you’re coming, and we can cash you out in minutes.